How much can you claim?

 Select the case type from the drop-down that best describes your case

 If you catch a stomach bug on holiday, months of excited saving and planning can leave you bed bound, missing out on holiday fun.
 Holiday sickness and diarrhoea can be due to common bacteria that can take a couple of days to recover from, but a few days out from your trip due to sickness can ruin your whole experience.
-Making a claim to recover the costs of your holiday and any other expenses you might have had due to getting ill is a simple process.
+Making a claim to recover the costs of your holiday and any other expenses you might have incurred due to getting ill is a simple process.
 We will take your details over the phone in a free consultation to assess if you have a case.

 Common travel illnesses can range from food poisoning to infections and each claim will have its own set of unique circumstances.
-At your Legal Friend, our dedicated team of experienced holiday sickness solicitors will review your case for holiday illness compensation and take you step by step through the process of pursuing your holiday sickness claim.
+At Your Legal Friend, our dedicated team of experienced holiday sickness solicitors will review your case for holiday illness compensation and take you step by step through the process of pursuing your holiday sickness claim.
 Usually the process of making a claim takes around 6 months, but we will be able to give you a better idea of timescales once we know your situation.

 It’s beneficial if you’re quick to pursue a claim as you will have your paperwork immediately available and the detail of the event will still be ‘fresh’ in your mind.
 There is a three-year time limit from the ‘date of knowledge’.
 This is when you first learned that falling sick on holiday was the fault of your holiday provider.
 If you try to bring a claim after this date, legislation states that it is ‘statute barred’ or ‘out of time’ as per the Limitation Act of 1980, section 11.
 If you are within this time limit, we will advise you as best we can, based upon the information you’re able to share with us.